IO Browser

 Adding Tags

 Select the server for which you want to add tags.
-The tag table will appear, which lists all the tags that have been added/imported for that server.
-You can add tags manually, one at a time, or import a collection of tags from the PLC or from an excel spreadsheet.
-You can also select tags and press the DELETE key to delete all selected tags.
-Deleting a tag will delete any binding associated with the tag.
+The tag table will appear, which lists all the tags that have been added or imported for that server.
+You can add tags manually or import a collection of tags from the PLC or from an excel spreadsheet.

 Binding Tags